vk-cs/docs-public/docs/en/storage/s3/connect/s3-file-managers/s3-file-managers.md

 - Connection type: `Amazon S3`
 - Server and Port: `hb.ru-msk.vkcloud-storage.ru:443`
-- Access Key ID: Key identifier obtained when creating an Object Storage account
+- Access Key ID: Key identifier obtained when creating an VK Object Storage account
-- Secret access key: the secret key obtained when creating an Object Storage account
+- Secret access key: the secret key obtained when creating an VK Object Storage account

 {note:info}

-CyberDuck works with Object Storage as a hierarchical file system.
+CyberDuck works with VK Object Storage as a hierarchical file system.
 This means that the keys of objects uploaded via CyberDuck will look like a path to a file, for example: prefix / subprefix / image.png.

 {/note}